tardate/LittleArduinoProjects/Electronics101/CD4028/QuadExclusiveInterlock/README.md

-# #xxx CD4028 Quad Exclusive Interlock
+# #834 CD4028 Quad Exclusive Interlock

 Building a 4-pole exclusive interlock using the CD4028 BCD to Decimal decoder, with a simple LED switching demonstration.